helium/HIP/0051-helium-dao.md

 This proposal outlines economic and technical constructions with the aim of scaling the Helium Network to support new users, devices, and types of Decentralized Network Protocols.

 We propose that each communications network built on top of the Helium Network (LoRaWAN, WiFi, 5G, CDN, VPN — referred to as Decentralized Network Protocols or DNPs) has its own subDAO with its own token (referred to as Decentralized Network Tokens or DNTs).
-The key specifications of the DNT such as Proof-of-Coverage rules, mining rewards, and Data Transfer pricing are governed by each DNT subDAO.
+The key specifications of the DNP such as Proof-of-Coverage rules, mining rewards, and Data Transfer pricing are governed by each DNP subDAO.

 The aim is to create an economy such that the underlying HNT-Data Credit burn-and-mint equilibrium continues to power the Helium Flywheel, while Proof-of-Coverage rules and earnings are dictated by the corresponding subDAO.

 The technical model requires that the entire Helium Network (tokens, hotspots, emissions rules, governance, etc.) lives at some proposed base layer blockchain (L1).
 All accounts and transaction activity happens at this L1.
 The decision on which L1 to use will be based on the technical and economical evaluation of the requirements of this proposal.

 All subDAOs must operate Oracles for their networks.
-Each subDAO Oracle runs software to calculate DNP specific items (eg: all the Proof-of-Coverage code that exists on the current LoRaWAN network to determine Hotspot rewards) and the subDAO Oracles who have staked DNTs come to consensus on these calculations and submit them to the Helium Network.
+Each subDAO Oracle runs software to calculate DNP specific items (e.g., all the Proof-of-Coverage code that exists on the current LoRaWAN network to determine Hotspot rewards) and the subDAO Oracles who have staked DNTs come to consensus on these calculations and submit them to the Helium Network.

 # **Background**